tamentis/scripts/README.rst

 psdfontlist.py
 ==============

 List all the fonts used within a Photosh*p file (PSD).
-You will need as much RAM as possible since the whole file is loaded in memory before being read byte by byte.
+You will need enough RAM to load the entire file in memory.
 I know this is not pretty, it is not meant to be, it works for me (TM).

 If a font is used multiple times, it will only be listed once.
 The only two working options are::